cgarcialm/student_employment_assignment/README.md

 - $studentPreference(i, j)$ = Preference value of student $i$ for class $j$
 - $professorPreference(i, j)$ = Preference value of professor for student $i$ in class $j$

-Assignment variables $x_{ij}$ are created only when the student's busy slots do not contain the required slots for the class.
-Specifically, $x_{ij}$ is created and can be equal to 1 if and only if:

-- $classSlot(j, d) \neq 0$ and $classSlot(j, d) \notin studentSlot(i, d)$

-Where:
-- $classSlot(j, d)$ represents the slot required by class $j$ on weekday $d$ (0 if none, 1 if afternoon, 2 if night).
-- $studentSlot(i, d)$ represents the array of busy slots for student $i$ on weekday $d$ (empty if no slots are busy, contains 1 and/or 2 if those slots are busy).

-This constraint ensures that assignment variables are created only when the student's busy slots do not contain the required slots for the class on the specified days.

 ### Constraints
 We must satisfy the following constraints: